heyitstowler/PlatformJumper/README.md

 Collecting treasures will increase your score by 50 points.
 A bubble will pop up to indicate the score increase.
-You'll also notice that the display at the bottom will update to keep track of how many treasures you've collected.
+You'll also notice that the display at the bottom will update to keep track of how many treasures you've collected.<br/>
 <img src="assets/screenshots/50_bubble_SS.png" style="border: 1px solid black" />
 <img src="assets/screenshots/display_SS.png" style="border: 1px solid black" />

-Collect 10 treasures and you'll see this bubble, indicating you've gotten an extra life!
+Collect 10 treasures and you'll see this bubble, indicating you've gotten an extra life!<br/>
 <img src="assets/screenshots/extra_life_SS.png" style="border: 1px solid black" />

 Every time you miss a platform and fall off the bottom of the screen, you will